 Reza is an Assistant Professor in the Department of Neurology and the Department of Bioengineering and Therapeutic Sciences at UCSF.
-He is a core faculty member at the UCSF Neuroscape Center, a Weill Neurohub Investigator, and the Director of Data Analytics and Visualization at Weill Institute for Neuroscience at UCSF.
+He is a core faculty member at the UCSF Neuroscape Center, a Weill Neurohub Investigator, and the Director of Data Analytics and Visualization at the UCSF Weill Institute for Neuroscience.

 Before joining UCSF, Reza was a scientist at the Allen Institute for Brain Science in Seattle.
 He completed his PhD and MSc in Electrical Engineering and Computer Sciences at UC Berkeley in 2018, where he worked with Bin Yu and Jack Gallant to develop interpretable machine learning tools with applications in computational neuroscience.
 Reza received his MSc in Biomedical Engineering from Sharif University of Technology in 2013 and BSc in Electrical Engineering from Amirkabir University of Technology (Tehran Polytechnic) in 2010.
 He is the recipient of the 2018 Eli Jury Award from UC Berkeley, Department of Electrical Engineering and Computer Sciences.